Jump to content

 Wines to pair with bacalao

-You will find here some nice tips to pair wine with bacalao, wether you prefer red wine or white wine, and use a lot or just a little bit of chilli.
+Here you will find some good tips on wines that can be served with bacalao, regardless of whether you prefer red wine or white wine – and use a lot or a little chili.

 Bacalao is a stew made with dried and salted cod which can be prepared in various ways.
 This dish comes originally from Spain, but here in Norway we are mostly familiar with a variant consisting of tomatoes along with potatoes, spices, paprika and olive oil.